KaenKaslana/Car-Model-Classifier/README.md

     print(f'The predicted class is: {prediction}')
 ```
 This script will load the trained model, preprocess the input image, and print the predicted car model.

+## Future Work

+This is version 1.0 of the Car-Model-Classifier.
+Future updates will include:
+- Adding more car models to the dataset.
+- Improving the model architecture for better accuracy.
+- Implementing a web interface for easy image upload and model prediction.
+- Adding more data augmentation techniques to improve model robustness.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request for any enhancements or bug fixes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.